MatthewClarkMay/beautiful-jekyll/_posts/2018-05-08-Security-Onion-LVM-Setup.md

 # Bootable USB & Live ISO

-All LVM changes need to be performed on unmounted disks, so you will need to create a bootable linux USB (I used Kali) to administer LVM on sensors and storage nodes.
+All LVM changes need to be performed on unmounted disks, so you will need to boot from a Linux USB when making these tweaks.

-The master node is virtualized, so after installing the OS from ISO you will need to mount a Linux ISO that allows live boot.
-The Security Onion ISO does allow live boot, but the boot menu doesn't explicitly show a "Live Boot" option.
+The master node is virtualized, so after installing the OS from ISO you will need to mount a Linux ISO that allows live boot; the Security Onion ISO will work.

-Power on the VM and launch a web console through VCenter (assuming you use VMware in production).
-You may need to CTRL+ALT+DEL a few times followed by a quick ESC to catch the boot menu because it fades quickly.
-Once booted into the ISO, select "Install".
-Quit the installer after it loads, it should drop you to a login screen.
-Login with the username "securityonion" and password field blank, it will grant you a session as the "securityonion" user who has sudo privileges.
-Open a terminal and type `sudo su -` to elevate privileges to root.

 # Master Node
 This was the first server I built.
-After installing the Security Onion ISO I mounted a Kali ISO and booted into a live Kali environment.
+After installing the Security Onion ISO I kept it mounted and booted into the live environment.

 By default the Security Onion LVM installer created one VG and two LVs:
 - /dev/securityonion-vg (~600GB)